chartjs/Chart.js/docs/charts/line.md

 * 'triangle'

 If the option is an image, that image is drawn on the canvas using [drawImage](https://developer.mozilla.org/en/docs/Web/API/CanvasRenderingContext2D/drawImage).

+### stepInterpolation
+The following modes are supported for steppedLine:
+* 'before'
+* 'after'.

 ## Configuration Options